 Manufacturing Day is a national day set aside to recognize the importance of the manufacturing industry and the diverse, highly-skilled jobs that are available in our community.
-On Friday October 7th, community organizations and companies will come together to lift up the industry and the possible career paths available. – Learn more here.
+On a Friday each October, community organizations and companies will come together to lift up the industry and the possible career paths available. – Learn more here.

 Work Ready Communities